lionelmace/iks-lab/book/docker-push.md

-# Build and push the application to the IBM Cloud Container Registry
+# Push the docker image to the IBM Cloud Container Registry

 Before you can deploy the application on the cluster, you first need to push the Docker image to the IBM Cloud private container registry.